 Edinburgh is beautiful and we want to keep it that way!
 Edinburgh's Hogmanay is committed to ensuring that the events we produce have a minimum impact on the environment and a lasting, positive impression on our audiences.

 Our Festival Green Champions work closely with our staff, artists and suppliers to realise the ambitions set out within our environmental policy.
 We are committed to reducing our carbon footprint by minimising and recycling waste generated, reducing energy and water consumption and promoting sustainable methods of travel whilst creating our events.
-We work closely with Festivals Edinburgh and Creative Carbon Scotland in conjunction with Edinburgh’s 12 major festivals to learn and share experiences and have been a proud member of the Green Arts Initiative since 2013.
+We work closely with Festivals Edinburgh and Creative Carbon Scotland in conjunction with Edinburgh's 12 major festivals to learn and share experiences.

 We're busy behind the scenes doing as much as we can to realise our ambitions, but we need your help us to make our festival greener and cleaner, so here's some things you can do before, during and after our events;